 In the beginning it was suggested that colleges could make studies to discover students' needs.
 In many respects the home and community have failed to give students many important essentials for satisfactory living.

-These studies would indicate where the weaknesses lie and the curricula could be built on them.
+These studies would find indicate where the weaknesses lie and build their curricula on them.

-At the present stage, however, in a number of cases the colleges need only to correlate or integrate existing courses with changed or added emphasis.
+At the present stage however, in a number of cases the colleges need only to correlate or integrate existing courses with changed or added emphasis.
 In other cases specific courses need to be instituted.
-For example, in most colleges the following subjects are taught: Economics, Sociology, including courses on the family, Psychology, Biology, Religion, either formally or informally, Mental Hygiene, Anatomy, Physical Education; and in Home Economics, Child Development and Nursery School Education; Health and Home Making and Consumer Education.
-All of these are most important in education for courtship and marriage.
+For example, in most colleges the following subjects are taught: Economics, Sociology, including courses on the family, Phychology, Biology, Religion, either formally or informally, Mental Hygiene, and in Anatomy, Physical Education; Home Economics, Child Development and Nursery School Education; Health and Home Making and Consumer Education, All, most important in education for courtship and marriage.

 The form the course should take whether as a lecture series, in seminar groupings or in classroom would have to be left to the situation in individual colleges.
-In any case, such a course should be entirely practical.
+In any case, such a course would have to be entirely practical.

 In conclusion, may I say that society has placed great emphasis on the role of the woman in courtship and marriage.
 This is important.
-She does have a great responsibility, but I feel that we have been negligent in the matter of instructing young men as to what is their role in the important sphere of courtship and marriage.
-Young men have not been educated to know or to appreciate the nicieties that women think of when planning for a home, equipping and maintaining a home.
+She does have a great responsibility, but I feel that we have been negligent in the matter of instructing young men as to what is their role in the important spere of courtship and marriage.
+Many engagements and marriages have been broken because young men have not been educated to know or to appreciate the nicieties that women think of when planning for a home, equipping and maintaining a home.
 The young man is a neglected person in this respect.
 His needs are very great.